corinnahaegele/SmartScope/Parts/other/5mm/README.md

 ### 12.5mm Filter
 - Basis for Huawei Nova (Huawei P30 Pro does NOT fit here)
-- Barrell for slide with sampple
+- Barrel for slide with sampple

 ### 25mm Filter
 - Basis for Huawei Nova/ Basis for Huawei P30Pro
-- Barrel for slide with sample
+- Barrel for the slide with sample